 If you need help avoiding a deposit for your electricity provider our support team can help you navigate the various plans available.

 Some providers will allow you to pay a slightly higher electricity rate in exchange for avoiding a hefty deposit.
-But be careful, you may end up paying substantially more in total by taking the higher rate even if it's just a 1 cent difference.
+But be careful, you may end up paying substantially more in total by taking the higher rate even if it's just a 1-cent per kilowatt-hour difference.

 If you have a credit score of 600 or higher you will most likely not be asked to pay for an electricity deposit.

-Additionally, If you are shopping for a business that is already established in a location and paid your electric bills on time you will probably not be asked to paid a deposit.
+Additionally, if you are shopping for a business that is already established in a location and paid your electric bills on time you will probably not be asked to pay a deposit.

-It can be hard to get an immediate start date set up with an energy provider.
+Getting an immediate start date set up with an energy provider can be hard.
 If you are desperate to get your power turned on contact our support team.
 They can get your energy turned on as quickly as possible and help you evaluate any fees.

 Some companies offer prepaid energy plans that do not require a credit check or at least as strict of a check.

 Prepaid plans mean that you pay for your energy before you use it.
-Similar to a gift card, you pre-pay for your electric bill then the provider debits your account as you use it.
+Like a gift card, you prepay for your electric bill, and then the provider debits your account as you use it.

-Yes, anyone can get the power turned even with bad credit.
-While those with poor credit history may have to pay more or pay a deposit, in almost every scenario you can get your power turned on.
+Yes, anyone can get the power turned on even with bad credit.
+If you have poor credit history you may have to pay a deposit or sign up for a prepaid energy plan.
+In almost every scenario you can get your power turned on.